amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 In slide rule parlance, *accuracy* refers to how consistently the device operates—that is, how well it was manufactured and how finely it was calibrated.
 And *precision* means how many significant figures the user can reliably read off the scale.

 ***accuracy***—More expensive, professional-grade slide rules were made exceedingly well, yet they all allowed the user to calibrate the device.
-Even a well-made slide rule, like the K&E 4081-3 Log Log Duplex Decitrig slide rule, shown below, can go out of alignment if mistreated, say by exposing it to sun, solvent, shock, heat, or cold.
+Even a well-made slide rule, like the K&E 4081-3 can go out of alignment if mistreated, say by exposing it to sun, solvent, shock, heat, or cold.
 And prolonged exposure to moisture can warp a wood slide rule, like the K&E 4081-3, thereby damaging it, permanently.
 I describe the recalibration procedure in the maintenance section, later in this article.

-[K&E 4081-3 Log Log Duplex Decitrig]

 ***precision***—Before we discuss precision of slide rules, let us explore the nature of the logarithmic scale.
 The $C$ and $D$ scales are logarithmic, so they are nonlinear.
 The scales start at $log(1) = 0$, which is marked as $1$, and end at $log(10) = 1$, which is also marked as $1$.
 In other words, these scales wrap around by multiples of $10$.
 So, the number $314$ is read as $0.314$, $3.14$, $31.4$, or $314.0$, depending on context.
 The decimal point is located using some clever mental arithmetic.